Grease Trap Services

 Action Septic Service holds all required hauler permits and transports septage and FOG waste exclusively to approved disposal sites and treatment plants.
 You’ll receive a signed manifest after each service — the documentation you need for health department inspections and municipal compliance.

 We guarantee our work.
-If your grease trap backs up within the service window, we return at no additional charge.
+If your grease trap backs up within the service window, we return at no additional charge for a free callback.
 Our preventive maintenance contracts include priority scheduling, so you never wait when your kitchen needs us.
 Trusted commercial operators across the region count on Action Septic Service to keep their grease traps clean and compliant.

 Signs You Need Grease Trap Services

 Grease traps send clear warning signals before they fail completely.
-Recognizing these signs early saves you from emergency shutdowns, health code violations, and expensive plumbing repairs.
+Recognizing these signs early saves you from emergency shutdowns, health code violations, and expensive plumbing repairs – reducing both stress and costs.

 Our Grease Trap Services Process